 Phone: (919) 668 2603

 The curriculum of the CAH-MA consists primarily of courses on East Asian and the Middle Eastern cultural studies and cultural studies methodologies.
-Students must also attain advanced language proficiency in Chinese, Japanese, Korean, Hebrew, or Arabic, equivalent to three years of college-level study.
+Students are encouraged to take courses with Humanities and East Asian Studies faculty from throughout the university.
+Duke also has close ties with Asian Studies faculty at the University of North Carolina at Chapel Hill (UNC), and students can receive credit for courses at either institution.
+Students must attain advanced language proficiency in Chinese, Japanese, Korean, Arabic, Turkish, or Hebrew, equivalent to three years of college-level study.
 Up to two East Asian or Middle Eastern language courses may be counted toward the 10-course requirement.
 Students who already have proficiency in one Asian language are not required to study a second language, though they are welcome to do so.

 Graduate School Application Requirements